MicrosoftDocs/MIMDocs/MIMDocs/pam/step-7-elevate-user-access.md

     ```

 4. After that completes, close the PowerShell window.
-5. In the DOS command window, type the following command
+5. In the command window, type the following command:

     ```cmd
     runas /user:Priv.Jen@priv.contoso.local powershell